 Simulations of the impact of changing workforce participation on the income distribution can be a useful way of analyzing particular welfare state regimes.
 However, Table 3 also has two very general conclusions.

-[1] In Europe and Canada, a higher employment rate would mean more equality of income distribution.
+- [1] In Europe, a higher employment rate would mean more equality of income distribution. - [2] In the mid 1990s, the differences between Canada and continental European countries in poverty would increase, if other countries had Canadian levels of employment.